Gone are the days when all your IT assets were on-prem and inside your corporate network.

 IT Asset Management vs. Cybersecurity Asset Management

-When we look at what has been traditionally called “IT Asset Management”, we’re referring to a set of practices surrounding the financial, inventory, contractual, and lifecycle management of an IT asset.
-In this case, an “IT asset” is really any device or cloud instance that is used for business purposes.
-Some of the responsibilities of an IT Asset Management program would include:
+ITAM refers to a set of processes surrounding the financial, inventory, contractual, and lifecycle management of an IT asset.
+It helps maximize the business value obtained from these assets.
+In this case, an IT asset is really any device or cloud instance used for business purposes.

 - Gathering data from any source that provides detailed information about assets